• Share this on:

 The fairtrade market is based on fairtrade certification.
 Each player in the supply chain needs to be certified in order to participate in this market, and certification is privately regulated.
 Fairtrade-certified products are permitted to display the Fairtrade logo, which can help the product stand out from the rest and attract more aware consumers.
 Fairtrade certification is most suitable for products from smallholder farms.

-Fairtrade International has two specific standards for small-scale producer organisations of grains, pulses, and oilseeds:
+Fairtrade International has two specific standards for small-scale producer organisations of grains, pulses and oilseeds:

 Both standards define minimum prices and price premiums for conventional and organic products from several countries and regions.
 For cereals and oilseeds without a fixed Fairtrade Minimum Price or fixed Fairtrade Premium, the Fairtrade Premium is set at 15% of the commercial price.

 The global fairtrade market is fairly transparent.
-You can easily find players in this market through the Flocert database, the global certification body for Fairtrade.
+You can easily find importers and other players in this market through the Flocert database, the global certification body for the Fairtrade supply chain.
+Within the European market, in supermarkets you can find private label products with the fairtrade logo, but also several brands that are sometimes 100% fairtrade, such as Fairglobe (Lidl’s brand for fairtrade-certified products) or Fairtrade Original from the Netherlands.

 Tips: